 The Living DNA Testing Kit

-Living DNA presently only offers one type of DNA testing kit that’s similar to the 23andMe test.
+Currently, Living DNA offers one type of DNA test kit that’s similar to the 23andMe test.
 Claiming to be a 3-in-1 test, their autosomal testing kit takes information from all 22 autosomes as well as some information from the 23rd sex-linked pair.

-The company claims that their test can provide you with in-depth knowledge of your ancestry and ethnicity, as well as your motherline and fatherline.
-Their test promises to shed light on your family history as far back as 80,000 years, bringing you back to your haplogroup.
+The company claims that their test can provide you with in-depth knowledge of your ancestry and ethnicity, as well as your maternal and paternal line.
+Their test promises to shed light on your family history as far back as 80,000 years ago, bringing you back to your haplogroup.

 It’s worth mentioning though that there are some limitations to the test.
 For starters, the fatherline can only be traced if the user is a male since women don’t have a Y chromosome to be analyzed.